timeplus-io/docs/docs/cli-migrate.md

 ## timeplus migrate clean -p [plan_file] {#clean}

-If there is anything wrong during the migration and you want to try it again, this `clean` sub-command will delete the migrated resource in taget Timeplus, so that you can recreate them in the next `timeplus migrate run`.
+If there is anything wrong during the migration and you want to try it again, this `clean` sub-command will delete the migrated resource in target Timeplus, so that you can recreate them in the next `timeplus migrate run`.

 ## Limitations

 1. There is no checkpoint or error recovering for now.
 While migrating streams with lots of data, it is possible to experience network interruption.
 In this case, you can turn on `use_timeplusd_for_data_migration` setting and use timeplusd instead of the application server to run the migration script.
 You can also run `migrate clean` command to clean up the half-done resources and retry.
-2. The owner for the newly created resources in the target Timeplus are the API user in configuration file, not necessarily the orginal owner in source Timeplus.
+2. The owner for the newly created resources in the target Timeplus are the API user in configuration file, not necessarily the original owner in source Timeplus.